KirstyFurey/Doodle-Pairs/README.md

 #### Site layout and basic functionality. ####
 - Game board with 16 face down cards on page load.
 - Basic nav set to trigger modals on click, with hover colour set for distinction.
 - How to Play uses JavaScript to open a modal with play instructions in an ordered list format, a close button, and to close the modal when the user clicks outside of the modal.
-Css is utilised to style the numbers in the ordered list.
 - Start uses JavaScript to open a modal with play modes, a start button which will start the game timer and simultaneously close the modal, a close button, and to close the modal when the user clicks outside of the modal.
-Css will be utilised to mark the selected game mode.
 - Reset uses JavaScript to open a modal with reset warning, a close button, a reset button which will reset the board and simultaneously close the modal, a cancel button which will close the modal and return the player tothe board and to close the modal when the user clicks outside of the modal.
-- A congratulations modal is triggered when a game is comleted which shows a congratulations message, a play again button which opens the start modal, a close button, and to close the modal when the user clicks outside of the modal.
+- A congratulations modal is triggered when a game is completed which shows a congratulations message, a play again button which opens the start modal, a close button, and to close the modal when the user clicks outside of the modal.

 #### The game. ####
 - Clicking or tapping a card will flip it face up.
 The player will also have the opportunity to flip the card face down again if it is the only card face up.